ProstoyVadila/goproj/README.md

 Or you can set/change a global config manually by creating/changing `~/.goproj.config.toml` file in your user folder (It doesn't exist by default).

-There is a list of all flags:
+This is a list of all flags:

 ```
 Set up global configuration for all new generated projects to not do it every time